Antoine de Noailles: Noailles on fashion and the coronation of Mary I

 Noailles described the costume worn at Mary's court, in French style with wide sleeves and rich fabrics, which he claimed was in contrast to the fashion in the time of Edward VI, which had been influenced by religious considerations which he called "superstitions".
 He did not participate in her Royal Entry to London on 3 August and remained (with Henri Cleutin) in his lodging at the Charterhouse.
 According to Renard, Noailles observed some of the proceedings from his window, and was able to provide a description of the procession.
 Renard noted that Mary wore violet velvet, with skirts and sleeves embroidered with gold.

 Noailes provided a "relation" of the coronation entry on 30 September, which included two men dressed to represent to Duchies of Gascon and Normandy.
 Noailles wrote that Mary wore silver and her litter and horses were draped with cloth of gold.
 Elizabeth and Anne of Cleves also wore silver.
 Women of court dressed in French style in silver and gold rode with horses covered with crimson "cramoisy" velvet (this detail appears to differ in other accounts).
 He also provided a description of the coronation itself and the banquet in Westminster Hall.

 According to Noailles, the Lady Elizabeth refused or avoided wear jewels which her sister gave her at the time of her coronation.
 In September 1553, Noailles wrote to Henry II of France and Catherine de' Medici that Mary delighted in clothes and would appreciate gifts of costume including "crespes, collets, manches et sembables petites choses", head dresses, collars, sleeves and other suchlike small things.
 He also suggested an exchange of portraits.
 He also wrote to Mary of Guise about the new fashions and excess in dress at the English court, particularly the brightly coloured costumes and rich fabrics now worn by older women and the embroidered hose worn by male courtiers.

 Intelligence gathering

 Noailles came to depend on informers and spies.
 These included; a French painter at court known as "Nicholas"; one of Mary's chamberers; and an exiled Scottish physician, Michael Durham, who had attended James V of Scotland in 1542 and came to be suspected of poisoning him, and had been imprisoned in Edinburgh Castle.
 Durham received a pension from the English exchequer.

+Noailles received information from Mary's court from "Jehan Aly", who was possibly John Leigh, a son of Lord Edmund Howard.
 An exiled French soldier, Jean de Fontenay, sieur de Berteville, who had fought against the Scots at the battle of Pinkie, introduced Antoine de Noailles to Sir Henry Dudley, a conspirator against Mary I. Susan Clarencieux, one of Mary's servants, told Noailles of doubts that Queen Mary was pregnant in 1555.
 Noailles came to believe that Mary's phantom pregnancy in 1555 was caused by a cyst or tumour.